-Section 3: Activity Code of Conduct
+Section 4 Activity Code of Conduct

-This activity code of conduct is supplemental to the Seward High School student code of conduct which is in Article 8 of the 2013-2014 Parent-Student Handbook and any action taken hereunder may be in addition to any action under the student code of conduct said policy.
+This activity code of conduct is supplemental to the Seward High School student code of conduct which is detailed in this handbook and any action taken hereunder may be in addition to any action under the student code of conduct said policy.

-Grounds for Extracurricular Discipline (Board Policy 5103)
+Grounds for Extracurricular Discipline

-The grounds for suspension from practices, participation in interscholastic competition, or other participation in extra-curricular activities and competitions are set forth below.
+The grounds for suspension from practices, participation in interscholastic competition, or other participation in extracurricular activities and competitions are set forth below.
 In becoming familiar with the conduct rules for extracurricular activities, participants need to remember that they are not only representing themselves, but also, their school and community in all of their actions.
 Special conduct rules exist for the reasons that:

-Participants in Activities Assume Responsibility for Leadership and are Representatives of Our School: Participants in extra-curricular activities assume a leadership role.
+Participants in Activities Assume Responsibility for Leadership and are Representatives of Our School

+Participants in extra-curricular activities assume a leadership role.
 The student body, the community and other communities judge our school on the students' conduct and attitudes, and how they contribute to our school spirit and community image.
 The students' performance and devotion to high ideals make their school and community proud.

-Activities are a Privilege: Extra-curricular activities have an important place in the educational program of the Seward Public School district.
+Activities are a Privilege

+Extra-curricular activities have an important place in the educational program of the Seward Public School district.
 It is a privilege for the students who choose to participate.
 Students who participate and are accepted into the program are expected to demonstrate cooperation, patience, pride, character, self-respect, self-discipline, teamwork, sportsmanship, and respect for authority.
 It is the belief that accepting responsibility for one's actions is a part of that philosophy.